jdmorales/single_routing_node/README.md

 # single routing with NodeJS

 This application is example about how develop a single web server,  using only nodeJS modules.
+It was built with following this steps.
+Each step is a branch:

 ####Steps:
 ###### 1. Hello world: